glennfrey/Physical_Verification_using_Sky130/README.md

       - Lab - Layout Vs. Verilog for Standard Cell
       - Lab - LVS with Macros
       - Lab - LVS for Digital PLL Design

 ### Day 1

 ##### Check Tool Installations

-- In our first lab we learn to invoke the EDA tools primarily use in physical verification.
+In our first lab we learn to invoke the EDA tools primarily use in physical verification.
 ![](vsdpvday1/magic.png)
-- What you see here is the Magic EDA tool which is use for layout editing, streams out GDSII file, extracting .ext and .spice from layout, DRC checking and Antenna Checking.
+What you see here is the Magic EDA tool which is use for layout editing, streams out GDSII file, extracting .ext and .spice from layout, DRC checking and Antenna Checking.
 Magic has two window.
 The tkcon console where you can invoke your command and the magic layout environment.
 - other commands on magic
 * ```magic -noconsole``` - for no console command
 * ```magic -dnull -noconsole```  = no gui
 * ```magic -dnull -noconsole test.tcl``` = run .tcl
 ![](vsdpvday1/ngspice.png)
-- Ngspice is a mixed-level/mixed-signal electronic circuit simulator.
+Ngspice is a mixed-level/mixed-signal electronic circuit simulator.
 * ```ngspice -b```
 ![](vsdpvday1/netgen.png)
-- Netgen is a tool for comparing netlists, a process known as LVS, which stands for "Layout vs. Schematic".
+Netgen is a tool for comparing netlists, a process known as LVS, which stands for "Layout vs. Schematic".
 - other commands on netgen
 * ```netgen -noconsole``` - for no console command
 * ```netgen -batch source test.tcl```
 ![](vsdpvday1/xschem.png)
-- Xschem is a schematic capture program, it allows creation of hierarchical representation of circuits with a top down approach.
+Xschem is a schematic capture program, it allows creation of hierarchical representation of circuits with a top down approach.
 * ```xschem```
 ![](vsdpvday1/inverter_xschem.png)
-- Here I open the inverter schematic.
+Here I open the inverter schematic.

 ##### Creating Sky130 Device Layout In Magic

 ![](vsdpvday1/inverter_magic_trial.png)
-- Here we try to navigate how to do layout manipulation.
+Here we try to navigate how to do layout manipulation.
 I am using my left and right button of my mouse to create a rectangle and then the center of my mouse to fill up a layer
 ![](vsdpvday1/magic_inverter_nmos.png)
-- in magic go to devices 1 tab click pnp change width parameters to 2um, lenth 0.5, fingers 3
+In magic go to devices 1 tab click pnp change width parameters to 2um, lenth 0.5, fingers 3
 ![](vsdpvday1/magic_inverter_nmos_noguardring.png)
 - no guard, change device type

 ##### Creating Simple Schematic In Xschem

 ![](vsdpvday1/xschem_inverter.png)
 - for nfet note that in xschem w is fingers times width of device in this case 3 times 1.5 therefore 4.5
 - change L to .18